 Yes!
-They can replace crickets, dubia roaches, and superworms.
+They can replace mealworms, crickets, dubia roaches, and superworms.

 What size larvae should I get?

-For most animals the rule is that they can eat anything as big as the space between their eyes.
+For most animals the rule is that they can eat anything between the space of their eyes.

 Where the best place to keep the larvae?

 Leave them in the container they came in at room temperature.